 - 10.1.
 The consultancy services will be engaged for completion of the task as required in scope of work. - 10.2.
 The contracted firm will provide the required services as per terms of reference/scope of work etc. - 10.3.
 The contractor will also provide a detailed workflow of the project along with Gantt chart. - 10.4.
 Manager (Exploration-South East) from OGDCL will supervise the project.
-If at any stage the company is not satisfied with the work done by the contractor, the company may ask for correction or redo of that work - 10.5.
-During the course of study, total ten (10) OGDCL geoscientists will participate in the study The contractor should propose a workable program (duration and time in the technical proposal) for the involvement of 10 professionals from Exploration Department of OGDCL (each participant for two weeks' time to QC, supervise and review in the study at each milestone).
+If at any stage the company is not satisfied with the work done by the contractor, the company may ask for correction or redo of that work. - 10.5.
+During the course of study, total seven (07) client's geoscientists Sedimentologist (01), paleontologist (01), two (02) geologists and three (03) geophysicists) will participate in the study The contractor should propose a workable program (duration and time in the technical proposal) for the involvement of seven (07) professionals (each participant for two weeks' time to QC, supervise and review in the study at each milestone).
 Also, contractor should propose the stage and time in Gantt chart when these professionals' participation can be of utmost benefit.
 The contractor will be bound to take all necessary measures to facilitate the client's participation process.
-Any delay due to visas, air tickets etc. will be accommodated by the contractor, however total cost of travelling and lodging will be borne by the OGDCL. - 10.6.
-Transportation/shipment cost, in all respects, of samples and supporting data/material/reports/magnetic tapes etc. for the study from Pakistan to contractor office abroad will be borne by OGDCL.
-Transportation/shipment cost, in all respects, of samples and supporting study data/material/reports/magnetic tapes etc. from contractor office to OGDCL office, Islamabad, Pakistan will be borne by the contractor.
+Any delay due to visas, air tickets etc. will be accommodated by the contractor, however total cost of travelling and lodging will be borne by client. - 10.6.
+Transportation/shipment cost, in all respects, of samples and supporting data/material/reports/magnetic tapes etc. for the study from Pakistan to contractor office abroad will be borne by Client.
+Transportation/shipment cost, in all respects, of samples and supporting study data/material/reports/magnetic tapes etc. from contractor office to OGDCL office, Islamabad, Pakistan will be borne by the contractor. - 10.7.

-- 10.7.
 Companies with international experience and proven excellent reputation having technical expertise and international experience in different types of complex sedimentary basin analysis will be preferred. - 10.8.
 The bidder should be able to perform the work as per international oil industry standards.
-The bidder should indicate the hardware, software and study center to be used for the proposed study. - 10.9.
+The bidder should indicate the hardware, software and study center/location to be used for the proposed study. - 10.9.
 The bidder must be able to complete the proposed study within the stipulated period. - 10.10.
 An organizational structure of the proposed study group along with CVs of professionals and detailed methodology indicating work details and workflow schedule is required from the bidders with benchmarks in the technical portion of the bid.
+It is mandatory that all technical professionals conducting the study should be from the CVs provided.